Particle-Based Assembly Using Precise Global Control: Introduction

-All these papers have in common that particles do not stick to each other.
 Manzoor~et~al.~\cite{parallel_self} provide algorithms for assembling shapes, called \emph{drop shapes}, from \emph{sticky} particles under global control.
 In this assembly process, only one particle at a time is added by maximal movements to a seed assembly.
 They also show that the assembly process can be pipelined, i.e., the same shape is produced multiple times.
 Becker et al.~\cite{becker2018tilt} prove that every drop shape permits an amortized construction time of $O(1)$, provided that sufficiently many copies are constructed.
 However, every shape needs a custom-designed obstacle workspace.
 Balanza-Martinez et al.~\cite{full_tilt} designed a single obstacle workspace in which every drop shape can be constructed, if it fits in a $w\times h$ rectangle.
 Additionally, Caballero et al.~\cite{caballero2021fast} describe a universal constructor for assembling shapes in the single step model.
 By using not only single particles but whole subassemblies, the class of constructible shapes increases, see~\cite{hierarchical, schmidt2018efficient}.
 A~crucial step is to decompose a given shape into two connected parts, that can then be pulled apart into a single direction, without causing collisions.
 Agarwal et~al.~\cite{agarwal2021two} recently proved that this problem is NP-hard, even if a direction is given.

 Another problem that arises from a practical point of view is error detection.
 Keldenich et al.~\cite{sort_polyominoes} show that ortho-convex shapes can be classified within an obstacle workspace, i.e., these shapes can be tested for errors during the assembly process.